CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 The full tree of information that expresses all tiles' availability is broken up into subtrees(small portions of the full tree).
 Since a single bit is needed to hold a tile's availability, the subtree of availability is expressed as an array of bytes where each bit holds a tile's availability, i.e. a 1 or 0 indicating that the tile is available or not available, respectively.

-### Subtree Levels
+### Complete Subtree Levels
-In the `tileset.json`, the `subtreeLevels` property is the number of levels in every subtree in the tileset.
-Every subtree starts from a single tile, its root, and spans the number levels indicated by `subtreeLevels`.
+In the `tileset.json`, the `completeSubtreeLevels` property is the number of levels in every subtree in the tileset.
+Every subtree starts from a single tile, its root, and spans the number levels indicated by `completeSubtreeLevels`.
+Subtrees are complete meaning no part of the subtree stops early.
 Therefore, every subtree has the same number of bytes.
 Subtrees are binary files containing only their array of bytes.
 These binary files live in a folder called `availability` in the root directory (where the tileset.json lives).
 The location of a subtree within this `availability` folder is dictated by its root tile's location in the tree, discussed next.

 ### Tree Location
 A tile's location in the tree can be defined in terms of the level at which it resides as well as the location within that level.